rthennan/ZerodhaWebsocket/README.md

     - preprocesses a bit like generalizing Index ticks to match FULL structure (2 columns vs 47)
     - Adds a couple of columns that will be useful for querying
     - Inserts into a dailytable using a custom DF.to_sql method.
-  - This is done in batches as received and needs ~ 300 IOPS
+  - This is done in batches as received and needs ~ 500 IOPS
   - So keep an eye on the Disk I/O wait times to see if there are bottlenecks.
 If there are, you are likley to see a lag in the ticks stored in the daily table.
   - Use something like the below query to check for lags DURING MARKET hours.
-  - `SELECT timestamp, instrument_token, tradingsymbol, price from dailytable order by timestamp desc limit 1; SELECT NOW();` There shouldn't be more than a couple of seconds of difference between the timestamp for the latest entry in DB and the current time.
+  - `SELECT timestamp, instrument_token, tradingsymbol, price from dailytable order by timestamp desc limit 1; SELECT NOW();SELECT TIMEDIFF(NOW(), (SELECT timestamp FROM dailytable ORDER BY timestamp DESC LIMIT 1)) AS time_difference;`
+  - There shouldn't be more than a couple of seconds of difference between the timestamp for the latest entry in DB and the current time.
    - Time taken by DAS_dailybackup depends on multiple factors like CPU speed, Memory, Disk I/O limits and throughput.
 Increasing `backupWorkerCount` wouldn't magically improve performance.
    - Play around with the following config params in your MySQL/MariaDB config to find the optimal values for DAS_Ticker and DAS_dailybackup:
       - innodb_buffer_pool_size